la2050/archive/_projects/2016/are-the-robbin-hoods-of-rubbish-arriving-in-your-neighborhood-park.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Quality improvement research
+project_description: >-
+  T4T.org’s Pop-Up Makers’ Space will arrive in some of LA’s most underserved communities on a Saturday or Sunday.
+Our truck will pull up, drop down the sides, and set up the tables.
+Then, future inventors, scientists and researchers, from the local community go to work.
+These children are welcome to create, build and experiment.
+We will bring Laser cutters, 3D Printers and all the tools these young inventors need to realize whatever they can imagine.
 project_impact: >-
   ["Arts establishments","Manufacturing activity","Employment in the creative
   industries"]